 • The total cost to own the car will typically be more than other forms of finance.

 • Credit cards come with extra security on most purchases.
-Payments of over £100 are protected under the Consumer Credit Act and you have joint liability with your credit provider, this is great protection to have if there were any issues with the delivery of your new car for example.
+Consumers are protected under the Consumer Credit Act if they use their credit card to buy something that costs over £100 and up to £30,000.
+This is a great protection to have if there were any issues with the delivery of your new car, for example.

 • Beware of additional fees for missing payments or exceeding your credit limit.